kambala-decapitator/vcmi-ios-depends/README.md

 [Xcode](https://developer.apple.com/xcode/) is required to build the dependencies.
 The prebuilt package is created using Xcode 12.5.1 / iOS 14.5 SDK, but other versions should work as well.

-Make sure that `xcodebuild` command is avaiable.
+Make sure that `xcodebuild` command is available.
 If it's not, use either of the following ways:

 - select an Xcode instance from Xcode application - Preferences - Locations - Command Line Tools
 - use `xcode-select` utility to set Xcode path: for example, `sudo xcode-select -s /Applications/Xcode.app`